 Allow me to reproduce here just a few sentences of a scene that goes on for a number of pages.
 WARNING: I’m not joking.

 Read this scene only if you’re sitting comfortably with easy access to strong alcohol and/or a flight sickness bag.
-After you click on the link below, the excerpt will show only once, never to bother you again.
-Let’s label this scene
+Otherwise cut to after the blockquote.

 They locked the Marquis de Sade in the Bastille dungeon for writing scenes less graphic than this.
 Here in America, land of free speech, the book is published by Random House, the premier New York publishing giant of the twentieth century; in Vanity Fair, Norman Mailer compares Ellis to Dostoevsky; the book is made into a major Hollywood film starring Christian Bale and Reese Witherspoon, followed two years later by American Psycho 2, directed by Morgan Freeman and starring William Shatner.
 (I never saw either of the films, but that Shatner one has gotta be a winner.)
 And it’s all because of people like me telling everyone I know, “You gotta read this book!”
 (Well, okay, more likely because of Norman Mailer and the New York Times and Publishers Weekly saying, “You gotta read this book.”)